materialsvirtuallab/matcalc/README.md

 # Introduction

-MatCalc is a python library for calculating materials properties using machine learning interatomic potentials (MLIPs).
+MatCalc is a python library for calculating materials properties from the potential energy surface (PES).
+The PES can be from DFT or, more commonly, from machine learning interatomic potentials (MLIPs).

 Calculating various materials properties can require relatively involved setup of various simulation codes.
-The goal of MatCalc is to provide a simplified interface to access these properties with any MLIP.
+The goal of MatCalc is to provide a simplified, consistent interface to access these properties with any parameterization of the PES.

 # Outline